SkygearIO/features/features/268-next-cf/api.md

   - `function`:
     - a single function (in a program) that read input from stdin and write output to stdout
     - anytime may be scaled down to zero
-  - `static`:
-    - static assets configuration
 - `env` indicates the environment that the code would be built with, e.g.
   - `docker` is the base environment that the Dockerfile would be deployed directly, or would be wrapped by another minimal Dockerfile
   - environment of other languages (e.g. `node`, `python`, `golang`) would accept source files from the developers and build with a Dockerfile provided by us
   - `http-handler`, `http-service` and `function` only
-- `src` may specify where to find Dockerfile, source code files or static asset files
+- `src` may specify where to find Dockerfile or source code files
 - `secrets` list what secrets would be passed to the functions, developer need to set secrets with skycli
   - `http-handler`, `http-service` and `function` only
 - `permission` describes how the request can access the function